terrancrypt/faceki-kyc-react/README.md

-# KYC Face Detection Camera - React App
+# Liveness Detection - React App

-A React application that combines react-webcam for camera access and face-api.js for real-time KYC-suitable face detection.
-The app provides camera access, KYC face detection, photo capture, and download functionality.
+A React application that provides real-time liveness detection using face-api.js.
+The app guides users through a series of face movements (front, left, right) to verify they are real people, not photos or videos.

 ## Features

-- 🔍 **KYC Face Detection**: Uses face-api.js with TinyFaceDetector for KYC-suitable face detection
+- 🔐 **Liveness Detection**: Multi-step liveness verification (front, left, right angles)
 - 📸 **Camera Access**: Uses react-webcam for reliable camera integration
+- 🎬 **Video Recording**: Records the entire liveness flow for verification
-- 🖼️ **Photo Capture**: Capture photos when KYC-suitable faces are detected
+- 🖼️ **Photo Capture**: Captures photos at each step of the liveness process
-- 💾 **Download Photos**: Download captured photos with timestamps
+- 💾 **Download Results**: Download captured photos and video recordings
 - 🎯 **Face Landmarks**: Visual indicators showing detected faces with confidence scores
 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - 🌐 **CDN Models**: Loads AI models from CDN for faster initial setup